-CRIMINAL JUSTICE REFORM – Public safety must be evidence-based and use tax dollars wisely.
+CRIMINAL JUSTICE – Public safety must be evidence-based and use tax dollars wisely.
 We should invest in efforts that reduce recidivism, thereby improving public safety and giving former offenders a chance to re-integrate into society.

 Funding for Justice Reinvestment Efforts (SB19-064) – Since 2013, the “offender re-entry grant program” has been shown to reduce recidivism by up to 80% by more effectively supervising parolees.
 I sponsored this bill to extend funding for this effective approach to public safety.
 This bill also extends funding for pilot programs to fund crime victim support efforts and to make business loans and non-profit grants available in crime- impacted communities, including North Aurora, to increase economic opportunity and reduce crime.
 STATUS: signed into law.